-ANT 102 Archaeology and the Prehistoric World.
-3 cr.
-Introduction to the prehistoric world from origins of human culture to the beginnings of written history as revealed by archaeological research at great sites and ruins around the globe.
-Archaeological analysis of famous prehistoric sites as case studies to illustrate concepts and techniques used by archaeologists in their efforts to understand the rise, florescence, and demise of vanished societies.
-SS/HP/CC.
+ANT 192 Archaeology and the Prehistoric World, 3 et.
+Introduction to the prehistoric world from origins of human culture to the beginnings of written history as revealed by archaeological research at great sites and rulins around the globe.
+Archaeological analysis of tamous prehistoric sites as case studies to illustrate concepts and techniques used by archaeologists in their efforts to understand the rise, florescence and demise of vanished societies.
+SS^2 HP/CC/SO (190).

 ANT 222 Emergence of Human Culture.
 3 cr.
 Worldwide archaeological evidence for the development of human culture and behavior from the earliest appearance of human groups to the agricultural revolution.
 Archaeological methods and theory covered extensively to introduce humanity's first two million years.
-Prereq: sophomore standing or cons. instr.
+Prereg. sophomore standing or const instr.
 SS/HP/CC.

-ANT 302 Archaeology of Wisconsin.
-3-4 cr.
-Survey of Wisconsin archaeology from the earliest occupation of the state through the historic period and subsequent tribal breakdown.
-Emphasis is on ecological and historical factors influencing development of prehistoric and historic aboriginal culture of Wisconsin.
-Prereq: ANT 100, ANT 105, ANT 200, or cons. instr.
+ANT 302 Archaeology of Wisconsin: 3-4 cr.
+Survey of Wisconsin archaeology from the earliest occupation of the state through the historic period and subsequent in bat breaknown, Emphasis is on ecological and historical factors influencing development of prehistoric and historic aboriginal culture of Wisconsin: Prereq: ANT 100, ANT 105, ANT 200 of cons. mstr.
 SS/HP/CC.

 ANT 308 Archaeology of North America.
 3-4 cr.
-Main pre-Columbian cultures and evidences of ancients north of Mexico.
-Prereq: ANT 222 or cons. instr.
-SS/HP/CC.
+Main pre-Columbian cultures and evidences of ancients north of Maxico.
+Prereq: ANT 222 of cons. instr.
+SS/HP/CC

-ANT 322 The Origins of Civilization.
-3-4 cr.
+ANT 322 The Origins of Civilization, 3-4 or.
 Global archaeological survey of the origins of pristine civilizations beginning with the development of food production and ending with the emergence of the world's first civilizations.
-Focus of attention: Near East, Egypt, the Indus Valley, North China, Mesoamerica, and Peru.
-Prereq: ANT 222 or cons. instr.
-SS/HP/CC.
+Focus of attention: Near East, Egypt, the Indus Valley, North China, Mesoamerica and Peru.
+Prerect ANT 222 or cons, Instr.
+SS/HF/CC.